Saelyria/Braid/Documentation/6-AdvancedBindingChains.md

 - `onSections(_:)` - begins a binding chain that affects multiple named sections

 These two are pretty straightforward - whatever handlers or data you bind to them are only used for the section(s) you explicitly declare.
-However, Tableau also provides a couple others that, while a little trickier to grasp, are very powerful.
+However, Braid also provides a couple others that, while a little trickier to grasp, are very powerful.
 These methods are:

 - `onAllSections()` / `onAllOtherSections()` - begins a binding chain for all sections not uniquely bound by name with one of the previously mentioned methods (or for sections whose 'names' are not necessarily known at compile time).